BDC Hamburger Icon

 2. You lack timely and consistent follow-up with your sales leads.

 Lead nurturing is the process of cultivating a sale by anticipating a potential buyer’s needs and understanding where they are in the sales process.
-For example, prospects should receive immediate acknowledgment if they have taken a desired action, such as filling out a web form or signing up to receive emails.
+For example, prospects should receive immediate acknowledgment if they’ve taken a desired action, such as filling out a web form or signing up to receive emails.

 Did You Know?Did you know